Ajaberr/VolunteerWork/README.md

 # VolunteerWork

-Use a high-quality scanner to scan IDs! /n
+Use a high-quality scanner to scan IDs! <be>
 Write the phone number on paper and place it behind the ID card when scanning!